Grievance Procedure Fill out the template

 How long should a grievance procedure last?

 A grievance procedure can remain in place indefinitely.
 However, it is important to make sure that the policy is reviewed and updated, as appropriate.
-Should the policy be revised or altered, these revisions and alterations must be communicated to staff members at the earliest opportunity.
+Should the policy be revised or altered, these revisions and alterations must be communicated to employees at the earliest opportunity.

 What should a grievance procedure contain?